visgl/deck.gl/dev-docs/RFCs/v6.x/gpu-aggregation-enhancements.md

 When `needMinMax` set to true, data is aggregated into single pixel to calculate min and max values of weights.
 Two separate rendering operations are performed, one with setting `blendEquation = gl.MIN` and the other with `blendEquation = gl.MAX`.
 Resulting data is stored in two separate buffers `minBuffer` and `maxBuffer`.
 If the `size` was set to 3, each channel in these buffer corresponds to min and max values of these weights.
 Alpha channel is always used for count.

-When `combineMinMax` is set to true, we avoid second render operation by setting `blendEquation = [gl.MIN, gl.MAX]`, but caveat here is it only supported when size = 1.
+When `combineMinMax` is set to true, we avoid second render operation by setting `blendEquation = [gl.MAX, gl.MIN]`.

 ## conclusion

-This change provides more flexible API to customize aggregation in terms of aggregation operations and whether to perform additional aggregation steps to calculate min/max values.
+This enhancement provides more flexible API to customize aggregation in terms of aggregation operations and whether to perform additional aggregation steps to calculate min/max values.
 And also allows multiple weights to be aggregated in single `run()` call.